AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 - [MedicationRequest](http://hl7.org/fhir/R4/medicationrequest.html)
 - [MedicationStatement](http://hl7.org/fhir/R4/medicationstatement.html)

+[ADHA Core Medication](StructureDefinition-dh-medication-core-1.html) is profiled to support medicinal product identification in an Australian healthcare context.
-Profiles of MedicationStatement (and Medication) are used to support summary statements of medicine use.
+ADHA profiles of MedicationStatement (with ADHA Core Medication) are used to support summary statements of medicine use.
-Profiles of MedicationAdministration (and Medication) are used to support medication chart and other administration use cases.
+ADHA profiles of MedicationAdministration (with ADHA Core Medication) are used to support medication chart and other administration use cases.
-Profiles of MedicationDipsense (and Medication) are used to support to support dispense records and ePrescribing use cases.
+ADHA profiles of MedicationDipsense (with ADHA Core Medication) are used to support to support dispense records and ePrescribing use cases.
-Profiles of MedicationRequest (and Medication) are used to support prescription, ordering, and ePrescribing use cases.
+ADHA profiles of MedicationRequest (with ADHA Core Medication) are used to support prescription, ordering, and ePrescribing use cases.

-### Medicinal Product Identification
+**Medicinal Product Identification**

-For non-extemporaneous medications, the medication code (or set of codes) is the mandatory primary mechansim to identify a medicine and it's defining attributes (by terminology lookup) including form and strength.
+For non-extemporaneous medications, the medication code (or set of codes) is the mandatory primary mechanism to identify a medicine and it's defining attributes (by terminology lookup) including form and strength.

-Australian Medicines Terminology (AMT) is the national terminology for idenhtification and naming of medicines in clinical systems for Australia.
+Australian Medicines Terminology (AMT) is the national terminology for identification and naming of medicines in clinical systems for Australia.
 The AMT is published monthly to include new items on the Australian Register of Therapeutic Goods from the TGA, as well as items listed on the Pharmaceutical Benefits Scheme.
-The AMT is published as part of SNOMED CT-AU (Australian edition of SNOMED CT).
-The AMT (and SNOMED CT-AU) can be downloaded in a variety of formats from the [National Clinical Terminology Service (NCTS)](www.healthterminologies.gov.au).
+The AMT is published as part of SNOMED CT-AU (Australian edition of SNOMED CT) and can be downloaded in a variety of formats from the [National Clinical Terminology Service (NCTS)](www.healthterminologies.gov.au).

-TBD: Insert PBS.
+*TBD: Insert PBS.*

 In addition to the medication code, the majority of use cases support exchange of structured medicine information as separate data elements covering brand name, generic name, item form and strength, and manufacturer.

 These data elements may be supported as coded, or text, and systems are likely to use a combination of coded and text elements when constructing a Medication resource.
+The guidance for how to support coded or text is summarised below:

 1. For *coded* support for brand name, generic name, manufacturer, item form and strength:
    - Fully coded support is provided using code.coding with [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) extension in the resource (i.e. MedicationAdministration, MedicationStatement, MedicationDispense, MedicationRequest, Medication):